This Cabarrus brewery tour itinerary gives you a fun and tasty activity for an afternoon or evening in Cabarrus County, North Carolina.

 A popular spot for a cold brew, food trucks, and live local music, you'll find over 500 different craft, micro and imported beers with 30 rotating tap selections.
 Rather have a glass of wine?
 They have over 60 choices!

 Crazy right?
 But not as crazy as the deer head.

 But my favorite was the sign on the bathroom door.

 Lil' Roberts Place is located at 25 Union St. S, in Concord.

-Your next stop is Red Hill Brewing Co.
+Your next stop on this Cabarrus brewery tour is Red Hill Brewing Co.
 Named after the Red Hill Plantation House, an inn and tavern that once hosted George Washington, this brewery has a real community feel to it.

 This is the kind of place where everybody knows your name.